M.D. Calling Summer Camp To Help High School Students Envision a Life in Medicine

 Samford’s Howard College of Arts and Sciences is accepting applications for its second annual M.D.
-Calling summer camp, set for June 23-26.
+Calling summer camp June 23-26, 2013.

 Samford pre-med student Brooke Bailey, a counselor for the 2012 program, described a conversation with a female participant that summed up the unique mission of the project.
 ‘She asked me tons of questions about my own faith and passion for people, and eventually, she began tying together everything we learned from the camp,” Bailey said.
 “She learned that her passion to work with people in a medically-related way is driven by her faith and love for others”.